EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 ## Macrodata Disclosure Protection Techniques: Tables of Magnitude Data
 ### Protection of tables of magnitude data
 Magnitude data are generally nonnegative quantities reported in surveys or censuses.
 The distribution of these values is likely to be skewed.
 Disclosure limitation techniques focus on preventing precise estimation of the values for outliers.
-Sampling is less likely to provide protection.
+However, sampling is less likely to provide protection.
 The units that are most visible because of their size do not receive any protection from sampling.

 1) Identify sensitive cells:
 	 - **$p$-percent**;